When you create a document or presentation, follow the tips below to make it more readable by everyone, including people with disabilities.

 Landmarks like headers, footers, page numbers, and page counts help your readers find where they are in your document.
 To maximize accessibility, especially in long documents, include one or more of these landmarks (available in the Insert menu).

-Google Slides HTML view displays your whole presentation in a single, scrollable HTML page, instead of displaying the presentation one slide at a time.
-This is a helpful feature if your audience includes people who use screen readers.
+The Google Slides HTML view displays your entire presentation in a single, scrollable HTML page, instead of one slide at a time.
+For some screen reader users, HTML pages can be easier to navigate.